 format, Disk Druid,

-Then, delete the 2nd partition, and use the freed space for Linux),
+you can then delete the 2nd partition and use the freed space for Linux),

 and Partition Magic.